How Long Does It Take to Go from Bad Credit to Good Credit?

 Credit reports contain lots of different data, some of which is collected from lenders and other businesses, some of which is available on the public record.
 Types of info tracked by these reports include credit accounts, bill payments, credit card balances and credit limits, bankruptcies, collection accounts, government liens, and recent hard credit inquiries.

-With your FICO score, there are five main categories of credit report data that are used to create your score: payment history (35 percent), amounts owed (30 percent), length of credit history (15 percent), credit mix (10 percent), and recent credit inquiries (10 percent).
+With your FICO score, there are five main categories of credit report data that are used to create your score: payment history (35%), amounts owed (30%), length of credit history (15%t), credit mix (10%), and recent credit inquiries (10%).

 Looking at those five categories, it’s clear that payment history is the most important factor in your score, followed closely by the amount of debt that you owe.
 Together, they make up almost two-thirds of your overall score.

 So if you have bad credit, it’s a good bet that the answer lies somewhere within these categories.
 Either you have a history of late or missed bill payments, you owe too much high-interest consumer debt (probably on your credit cards), or both.